AminKolarijani/ConjVI/README.md

 (1) Open the m-file "MAIN.m".

-(2) Go through section "(1) Problem data (inputs given by the user)," and follow the instructions provided in the comments.
+(2) Go through section "(1) Problem data (inputs given by the user)", and follow the instructions provided in the comments.

 (3) Once you provided the required inputs, you may run the code.